descarteslabs/descarteslabs-python/descarteslabs/workflows/docs/formats.rst

 Note that when passing the format as a dictionary, it must include a ``type`` key corresponding to the desired format.

 The results will be returned differently depending on the ``format`` specified.
 When using the "pyarrow" format, results will be deserialized and unpacked into :ref:`result-types`.
-When using the "json" format, results will be deserialized into a Python dictionary.
 For all other formats, the results will not be deserialized and will be returned as raw bytes.

 Format Options
 ^^^^^^^^^^^^^^